Build a Quarto Website

 Additional Resources

-To learn more, definitely check out the quarto.org website on making websites: https://quarto.org/docs/websites/
+To learn more, definitely check out quarto.org’s resources for making websites: https://quarto.org/docs/websites/

 If you found anything confusing in my tutorial, here are other excellent tutorials on developing Quarto websites and blogs that may help you troubleshoot: